miriam-goldman/microSLAM/README.md

 Converged:  TRUE
 Number of iterations: 5
 Tau:  2.354
-Phi:  1 if logit or binomail should be 1
+Phi:  1 if logit or binomial should be 1
 T value of tau: 0.624
 Number of Samples: 100
 ```